 Tzatziki sauce is often served in Greek or Mediterranean restaurants as a side dish or mezze alongside main dishes and adds a refreshing note to the flavor profile of the dishes it accompanies, thanks to its blend of cucumber and yogurt combination.
-This classic Greek sauce is so easy to make, you’re going to love it the first time you make it and will keep making it over and over again.
+This sauce is usually served cold.

 Is it good for you?